joelberkeley/spidr/INSTALL.md

 **Note:** We have only tested this on a single GPU.
 Multiple GPUs may work, but it also may not.

-9. Install the prerequisites for running TensorFlow on GPU, as listed on the TensorFlow GPU [installation page](https://www.tensorflow.org/install/gpu). **There is no need to install TensorFlow itself**.
+9. Install the NVIDIA prerequisites for running TensorFlow on GPU, as listed on the TensorFlow GPU [installation page](https://www.tensorflow.org/install/gpu). **There is no need to install TensorFlow itself**.